 At my bottom, my wonderful friend Linda, a medical student discovered some promising studies on psilocybin, through her own research.
 She told me it might have a positive effect on my mental imbalance.
 After that conversation with Linda I went online to find a company that sells Psilocybin products.
 That’s when I discovered www.mindmend.co.

-After doing my own research I stumble upon a study on how psilocybin helped a patient who was suffering from acute depression.
+After doing my own research, I stumbled on a study on how psilocybin helped a patient who was suffering from acute depression.
 My first thought was that it was just another medication.
 However, as I continued to read, I became persuaded that psilocybin was my only hope.
 So, I did more research and looked at studies that supported its effectiveness.
 Psilocybin mushrooms are a polyphyletic informal category of fungi, widely known as magic mushrooms, mushrooms, and shrooms that contains psilocybin and becomes psilocin after ingesting.

-In one research on psilocybin intake where results are repeated in a more broad, more thorough survey, specialists tracked down that the individuals who utilized psilocybin (not other hallucinogenics) were less likely to attempt suicide and report periods of depression in the month leading up to the survey were less.
+In other research on psilocybin intake, where results are repeated in a more broad and thorough survey, specialists tracked down that the individuals who utilized psilocybin (not other hallucinogenics) were less likely to attempt suicide and report periods of depression in the month leading up to the survey were less.
 Psilocybin helps with anxiety, according to a Dutch study.

 Doctors and therapists are increasingly using therapy-assisted vacations to help those with treatment-resistant depression, cancer patients, and those facing death.
 How to Change Your Mind (Michael Pollan, 2018) compiles findings from research that suggest that persons with depression, hospice patients, and cancer patients who use psychedelics are less depressed for months or even years after that.